kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/datadog.md

       grpc:

 processors:
-  batch: # this configuration is needed to guarantee that the data is sent correctly to Datadog
+  # This configuration is needed to guarantee that the data is sent correctly to Datadog
+  batch:
     send_batch_max_size: 100
     send_batch_size: 10
     timeout: 10s

 exporters:
   # OTLP for Tracetest
+  # Send traces to Tracetest.
+  # Read more in docs here: https://docs.tracetest.io/configuration/connecting-to-data-stores/opentelemetry-collector
   otlp/tt:
-    endpoint: tracetest:21321 # Send traces to Tracetest.
+    endpoint: tracetest:21321
-                              # Read more in docs here: https://docs.tracetest.io/configuration/connecting-to-data-stores/opentelemetry-collector
     tls:
       insecure: true

   # Datadog exporter
   # One example on how to set up a collector configuration for Datadog can be seen here:
   # https://docs.datadoghq.com/opentelemetry/otel_collector_datadog_exporter/?tab=onahost